lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 Tapping on group (in **Messages**), you'll see the list of all persons.
 Every person is associated to a specific radio.
 This view is populated automatically.

+Choose 'Broadcast' (on top) to send a message to every person in the group.

 You can set a name to every person associated to a radio, which defaults to 'Anonym': a press-and-hold on the name will enter edit mode.